limbo-works/Limbo.Umbraco.MediaPicker/README.md

 ## Installation

-The package targets Umbraco 10 and is available via [NuGet][NuGetPackage].
+The package targets Umbraco 10 and 11 and is available via [**NuGet**][NuGetPackage].
 To install the package, you can use either .NET CLI:

 ```
-dotnet add package Limbo.Umbraco.MediaPicker --version 1.0.0-alpha001
+dotnet add package Limbo.Umbraco.MediaPicker --version 1.0.0
 ```

 or the older NuGet Package Manager:

 ```
-Install-Package Limbo.Umbraco.MediaPicker -Version 1.0.0-alpha001
+Install-Package Limbo.Umbraco.MediaPicker -Version 1.0.0
 ```

 For older versions of Umbraco, see our older [**Skybrud.ImagePicker**](https://github.com/skybrud/Skybrud.ImagePicker) package.